Case Study · Parleva

 AI was leverage, not authorship

-It was directing it.
-That meant defining behavior rules, testing failure modes, evaluating output quality, tightening conversation patterns, and deciding what the product should and should not do.
+AI helped accelerate exploration, implementation, prompt iteration, and edge-case testing.
+But the design work was directing it — defining behavior rules, testing failure modes, evaluating output quality, and deciding what the product should and should not do.
+The judgment still had to come from me.

 What's Next